jenkinsci/jenkinsfile-runner/README.md

 ```
  # Usage: jenkinsfile-runner -w [warPath] -p [pluginsDirPath] -f [jenkinsfilePath] [other options]
  --runHome FILE              : Path to the empty Jenkins Home directory to use for
                                this run.
 If not specified a temporary directory
                                will be created.
 Note that the folder specified via
                                --runHome will not be disposed after the run.
  --runWorkspace FILE         : Path to the workspace of the run to be used within
                                the node{} context.
 It applies to both Jenkins
                                master and agents (or side containers) if any.
                                Requires Jenkins 2.119 or above
  -a (--arg)                  : Parameters to be passed to workflow job.
 Use
                                multiple -a switches for multiple params
  -f (--file) FILE            : Path to Jenkinsfile (or directory containing a
                                Jenkinsfile) to run, default to ./Jenkinsfile.
  -ns (--no-sandbox)          : Disable workflow job execution within sandbox
                                environment
  -p (--plugins) FILE         : plugins required to run pipeline.
 Either a
                                plugins.txt file or a /plugins installation
                                directory.
 Defaults to plugins.txt.
- -v (--version) VAL      : jenkins version to use (only in case 'warDir' is not
+ -jv (--jenkins-version) VAL : jenkins version to use (only in case 'warDir' is not
                                specified).
 Defaults to latest LTS.
  -w (--jenkins-war) FILE     : path to exploded jenkins war directory.

-where `-a`, `-ns`, `--runHome`, `--runWorkspace` and `-v` are optional.
+where `-a`, `-ns`, `--runHome`, `--runWorkspace` and `-jv` are optional.
 ```

 ###  Passing parameters